mmsaki/web-assembly/exercise2/README.md

-# 2: using web assembly in browser
+# 2: loading assembly script in browser

 All mordern browsers have the `WebAssembly` global object that acts as the primary API into Web Assembly with the following static methods: